 Go to places and events where your traits and skills are considered valuable and where they are evident to others.
 You may have to evaluate your talents and traits first, but it’s worth it.
 Of course, if you are outgoing, funny, and charming, then you can probably fit in anywhere because those are universally valued traits.

 I have a good friend who always tried to meet women at a local coffee shop.
 He didn’t really succeed.
-And, one quick look in the coffee shop shows why: lots of people at their laptops, reading books, and listening to headphones.
+And, one quick look in the coffee shop shows why: lots of people at their laptops, reading books, and listening to music on headphones.
 These activities don’t exactly scream “talk to me!”
 In fact, they say, “leave me alone.”
+And, when he tried to strike up conversations, they didn’t go well.

 To meet new people, you’ll want to find locations where others are actually looking to meet new people.
 A few places where people are open to interaction are bars, clubs, festivals, concerts, singles groups, and networking meetings.
 Men and women are generally more closed to interaction at gyms, religious services (except maybe during social time afterwards), stores, and other places where they have other priorities than meeting others.